wang5362/machine-learning/README.md

 ### Background Information
 Hi, Welcome to my Github page - Web Scrapping section.
-This is a Machine Learning project I conducted as a team with other graudate cohort at the Carlson School of Managemnet.
+This is a Machine Learning project I conducted as a team with other graudate students as one cohort at the Carlson School of Managemnet.
 As a team, we are creating an auto loan default classifier with 1 as default and 0 as no default.

 ### Language Used
 - Jupyter Notebook: Python